matthew-wolf-n4mtt/openHPSDR/README.md

 datagrams.

 openhpsdr-e.micl.sample-idx==718 && openhpsdr-e.micl.sample == 0x1111
--Find all the MICL datagrams in which sample number 718 has a value of 0x1111.
+- Find all the MICL datagrams in which sample number 718 has a value of 0x1111.

 Here is an example display filter for finding Wide Band (WBD) datagrams.

 openhpsdr-e.wbd.adc == 4 && openhpsdr-e.wbd.sample-idx == 2 && openhpsdr-e.wbd.sample == 0x66ee
--Find all WDB datagrams from ADC number 4 in which sample number 2 has the value of 0x66ee.
+- Find all WDB datagrams from ADC number 4 in which sample number 2 has the value of 0x66ee.

 The easiest way to find a field name is to click on a item in Wireshark.
 The